apache/nifi-minifi-cpp/CONFIGURE.md

   - [Shortening log messages](#shortening-log-messages)
 - [Recommended Antivirus Exclusions](#recommended-antivirus-exclusions)

+## Linux Installation types

+### Self-contained installation (from a .tar.gz archive)
+The `MINIFI_HOME` environment variable should point to the installation directory, if `MINIFI_HOME` is not defined minifi will try to infer it from binary's location.

+### Filesystem Hierarchy Standard installation (from .rpm package)
+The `MINIFI_HOME` environment variable should be set to `FHS`, if `MINIFI_HOME` is not defined but the binary is in the `/usr/bin` directory it will try to run as a FHS application.

 ## Configuring
 The 'conf' directory in the root contains a template config.yml document.